-Plant Quality Inspection and Enforcement Strategic Plan FY 2025
+Plant Quality and Biosecurity Enforcement and Road Stations Inspection and Enforcement Strategic Plan

-PLANT QUALITY

-INSPECTION AND ENFORCEMENT STRATEGIC PLAN FY 2025
+PLANT QUALITY AND BIOSECURITY ENFORCEMENT AND ROAD STATIONS INSPECTION AND ENFORCEMENT STRATEGIC PLAN

-One way the Texas Department of Agriculture (TDA) protects consumers, and the plant industry is by regulating agricultural products through nursery/floral licensing, phytosanitary inspection of plant products, quarantine enforcement and pest monitoring.
-Our Plant Quality Programs facilitate plant commerce through phytosanitary certification of commodities to be shipped to other states and countries in cooperation with their agricultural agencies, the United States Department of Agriculture (USDA), the USDA Animal and Plant Health Inspection Service (APHIS) and USDA Plant Protection and Quarantine.
+The Texas Department of Agriculture (TDA) protects consumers, and the plant industry by regulating agricultural products through nursery/floral licensing, phytosanitary inspection of plant products, quarantine enforcement and pest monitoring.
+TDA's Plant Quality Programs facilitate plant commerce through phytosanitary certification of commodities to be shipped to other states and countries in cooperation with their agricultural authorities, the United States Department of Agriculture (USDA), the USDA Animal and Plant Health Inspection Service (APHIS) and USDA Plant Protection and Quarantine.